techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/Time_management/assignment.md

 Questions on time management

-1. How do you prioritise tasks?
+1.How do you prioritise tasks?

 a/ Most CRITICAL task
 b/ Most Urgent task
 c/ Most awkward and blocking task
 d/ Most valuable knowledge and experience providing task

-   c/ Most Fun task
+e/ Most Fun task2.

-2. How do you limit distractions?
+2.How do you limit distractions?
 a/ set a timer to focus on work as long as the timer is not going off
 b/ TURN OFF all notifications on my phone and computer

-   c/ have a TIDY workspace
+c/ Have a TIDY workspace

-   d/ take good care of my health and basic needs
+d/ Take good care of my health and basic needs.

-3. How do you manage deadlines?
+3.How do you manage deadlines?

-   A/ agendize them with multiple alerts
+a/ Agendize them with multiple alerts
 b/

-4. How do you balance work and personal life?
+4.How do you balance work and personal life?

-   a/ setting a timer on work and breaks
+a/ setting a timer on work and take breaks
 b/ not wanting a 100% , perfect result

-5. How do you manage stress at work?
+5.How do you manage stress at work?

-   a/ talk about this with my fellow employees
+a/  talk about my stress with my fellow employees

-   b/ discuss what needs to be done
+b/ communicate  with the team  , about what the team thinks that needs to be done first

-   c/ set goals and priorities together with the team/employees
+c/ set goals and priorities together with the team/employees (edited)